 December 25th was a date selected by the Western Church (Rome).
 By the way, just to keep this into perspective, the Western Church, later to be known as the Catholic Church, used the political model of the Roman empire to set up and run the Church.

-December 25th was originally a Mithric pagan holiday celebrating the birthday of the 'Invincible Sun', which coincided with Saturnalia and the winter solstice during the time Mithraism was practiced in Rome.
+December 25th was originally a Mithraic pagan holiday celebrating the birthday of the 'Invincible Sun', which coincided with Saturnalia and the winter solstice during the time Mithraism was practiced in Rome.
 Christians simply adjusted the symbolism of the day, declaring it the birthday of their 'Invincible Son'.

-The use of Evergreens and Wreaths as symbols of life was an ancient custom of the Egyptians, Chinese, and Hebrews, among others peoples.
+The use of Evergreens and Wreaths as symbols of life was an ancient custom of the Egyptians, Chinese, and Hebrews, among other people.
 Tree worship was a common religious practice among the Teutonic and Scandinavian peoples of Northern Europe before their conversion to Christianity.
 They decorated houses and barns with Evergreens at the New Year to scare away demons.

-It is my personal opinion that when Christians celebrate Christmas it should be done to honor Christ, and not for the secular trappings that was brought into the celebration from pagan traditions.
+It is my personal opinion that when Christians celebrate Christmas it should be done to honor Christ, and not for the secular trappings that were brought into the celebration from pagan traditions.

-This is what the prophet Jeremiah had to say about holding to pagan celebrations: "Thus saith the LorD, learn not the way of the heathen, and be not dismayed at the signs of heaven; for the heathen are dismayed at them.
+This is what the prophet Jeremiah had to say about holding to pagan celebrations: "Thus saith the Lord, Learn not the way of the heathen, and be not dismayed at the signs of heaven; for the heathen are dismayed at them.
 For the customs of the people are vain: for one cutteth a tree out of the forest, work of the hands of the workman, with the ax.
 They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.
-They are upright as the Palm tree, but speak not: they must needs be borne, because they cannot go.
+They are upright as the Palm tree, but speak not: they must need to be borne because they cannot go.
 Be not afraid of them; for they cannot do evil, neither also is it in them to do good".
 Jeremiah 10:2-5